REAIABook/REAIABook/readme.md

                  data=sales.data)
 ```

 Noting that spatial autocorrelation was heavily present before, we then re-estimate the 'crime' model with a spatial error specification.
-To do so, we convert the data to a spatial points data frame, build a spatial weights matrix and then esimate the spatial error model.
+To do so, we convert the data to a spatial points data frame, build a spatial weights matrix and then estimate the spatial error model.

 ``` r
   # Build Spatial Points Data Frame